What is a small claim?

 If you are mailing or bringing your complaint form to the court, you must include the original plus three copies of the completed forms and any exhibits that you wish to file with your complaint to the Court.
 The two required forms are: (1) the Complaint, and (2) Clerk of Court’s Civil Cover Sheet.
 If you are suing more than one defendant, you must bring an extra copy of the Complaint and any attachments for each additional defendant.

-If you mail your complaint form to the clerk, please include a self-addressed, stamped envelope (SASE).
+If you mail your complaint form to the clerk, you may include a self-addressed, stamped envelope (SASE).
 The clerk will return a time-stamped copy to you.

 What is service of process and why is it necessary?